RafaelGoncalves8/livecoding/README.md

 ```

-Then every OSC data sent to Super Dirt is also sent to port 7070 (which the module uses as default for receiving tidal data
+Then every OSC data sent to Super Dirt is also sent to port 7070 (which the module uses as default for receiving tidal data).

 ## Example